Jazz Piano Standards You Should Learn

 As a tune, there are some really and must know jazz chord progression moves.
 For example:

-• Chord motion around the circle of 5ths.
+- Chord motion around the circle of 5ths.

-• 2-5-1’s in both major and minor keys.
+- 2-5-1’s in both major and minor keys.

-• Mostly diatonic melody notes.
+- Mostly diatonic melody notes.

-• Also, it has a catchy melody too 🙂
+- Also, it has a catchy melody too 🙂

 Here’s a cool fly me to the moon piano tutorial video I made demonstrating how 2 jazz masters would play chords on Fly Me To The Moon.

-3. Blues Bossa
+- Blues Bossa

-More Jazz Piano Songs & Jazz Tunes To Learn
+More Songs To Learn

-In the next post we will discuss 9 more essential jazz tunes you will want and need to know.
+In the next post we will discuss 9 more essential jazz standards you will want and need to know.
 Please make sure you bookmark or subscribe to the site as I promise you won’t want to miss the next one.

-What tunes do you love to play?
+What songs do you love to play?

-If you enjoyed reading this post or have questions on any of these easy jazz standards, please leave a comment below.
+If you enjoyed reading this post or have questions on any of these jazz standards, please leave a comment below.

 Jazz Standards You Should Learn Part 2